Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-\b{Despite the object-level graph capabilities for the purpose of anomaly detection,} many studies, including CFRAD, neglect \b{the crucial matter of interpretability which is designing}\s{a crucial task, which is interpretable decision-making, in which} a model that can accurately interpret the cause of anomalies.
-An important application of video anomaly detection is to understand and take appropriate actions whenever an anomaly occurs.
-An appropriate response to an abnormal event in a video is usually dependent on its severity, which cannot be easily understandable without \b{having an interpretable model}.
-For example, a car illegally crossing the traffic light does require immediate attention, while a person observed as simply jaywalking does not.
-To address the model interpretability challenge, IVAD \cite{doshi2023towards} proposes a dual-monitoring approach \b{that monitors individual objects (aka local object monitoring) as well as their interactions with other objects present in the scene (aka global object monitoring).}
+CL has also been successfully applied for detecting anomalies in videos.
+Many existing studies such as CFRAD \cite{purwanto2021dance} overlook the important matter of developing models with interpretability that can interpret the causes of anomalies.
+An important application of video AD is to understand and take appropriate actions whenever an anomaly occurs.
+A response to an abnormal event in a video is usually dependent on its severity, which cannot be easily understandable without having an interpretable model.
+To address this, IVAD \cite{doshi2023towards} proposes a dual-monitoring approach that monitors individual objects (aka local object monitoring), and their interactions with other objects present in the scene (aka global object monitoring) in surveillance videos.